Do You Burn More Calories When Sick?

 This video provides some insights about how many calories you should eat when sick.

-This graph illustrates what happens with your calories needs when you’re sick.
+This graph illustrates what happens with your calorie needs when you’re sick.

 • Immune System Activation.
 When you’re sick, your immune system becomes highly active to fight off pathogens and restore health.
 This immune response requires additional energy in the form of calories to fuel immune cell function and the production of antibodies.